This post contains affiliate links.

 I have graduated from my trusty old Ruby Red backpack to try out a few different Osprey packs: the Aura 50, Kyte 46, and Farpoint 55.
 I want to address each one I’ve tried, what I like and don’t like about them, and why the Farpoint gets my vote for long-term travel.

 Back to REI, I went to try on more backpacks, and I decided to switch out my Aura 50 for a Kyte 46.
-This was sacrificing a bit of space, which also concerned me, considering the fact that I’d be taking it on my longest adventure yet (constant travel indefinitely, packing for a year).
+This was sacrificing a bit of space, which also concerned me because I’d be taking it on my longest adventure yet (constant travel indefinitely, packing for a year).
 I would lie if I said the color had nothing to do with it (teal is one of my faves).

 What I liked (besides the color) about my Kyte 46: